Question:1

 What is the meaning of the following traffic sign?

-• Pass the place that is marked with a signpost from its right.
+• Pass the place that is marked in the signpost from its left only.

 Category : Traffic Signs